 To get rid of fleas, you may need to give your dog an injection.
 Alternatively, you can go through your dog’s fur with a comb and flea ointment to get rid of any existing fleas.
-You should wash bedding and any other fabric your dog may have came into contact with.
+You should wash bedding and any other fabric your dog may have come into contact with.
 Fleas are often easier to treat when spotted early.

-You should see a vet straight away if your suspect that food poisoning is taking place.
+You should see a vet straight away if you suspect that food poisoning is taking place.
 If caught early, your dog can usually be forced to vomit it out.
 To avoid food poisoning, be wary of the foods that you eat and lock away any chemicals that a dog may be able to get hold of.

 Tooth decay/gum disease

 Dogs can also get tooth decay and gum disease.
 This is usually visible when opening your dog’s mouth.
-Unusual chewing behaviour or loss of appetite could also be a sign that your dog has a toothache.
+Unusual chewing behavior or loss of appetite could also be a sign that your dog has a toothache.